eternitywall/blog.eternitywall.com/_posts/2018-03-26-js-opentimestamps-by-example.md

 ![Timestamp data interface on opentimestamp.org/tools]({{ site.baseurl }}/img/opentimestamps-org-tools.png)

 ## Read ots proof

 Stamp command instantly provides an OpenTimestamps proof which contains the promised attestation of the stamped hash.
-The check stamped attestation and verify the integrity of the proof, deserialize the ots proof and print the output of `info` command:
+Deserialize the ots proof and print the output of `info` command to visualize the binary ots in a human readable format

 ```
 const detached = OpenTimestamps.DetachedTimestampFile.deserialize(ots)